 = Maximum PLUS loan amount

-The interest rate for Direct PLUS Loans is a fixed rate of 6.41%.
+Beginning July 1, 2014, the interest rate for Direct PLUS Loans is a fixed rate of 7.21%.
+PLUS Loans disbursed prior to July 1, 2014, the interest rate is a fixed rate of 6.41%.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.
 To find out more information on interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center at 1-800-848-0979.

 In addition to interest, you pay a 4.204% loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
 This fee helps reduce the cost of making these low-interest loans.
 We deduct the fee before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.